Speaker Topics

 Northeast Modern Language Association

 Young writers are often told to revise, but they are not taught how to re-vision, or re-see their writing in order to effect improvement.
-In this presentation, I outlined strategies that help students learn how to revise their thinking and writing.
+Using ideas gleaned from reading Adrienne Rich’s feminist essays, I outlined strategies that help students learn how to revise their thinking and writing.

 ‘This Pointless Verbal Excess:’ A Reconsideration of Bowen’s Stylistic Tics, ‘A Mixture of Showing off and Suspicion, Nearly as Bad as Sex’: Reading Elizabeth Bowen